Farm: ‘La Martinez’

 Region: Tablon de Gomez, Nariño

-Overall: Floral, milk chocolate, sweet, dried berries, red grape, creamy body.
+Overall: Floral, milk chocolate, sweet, mixed berries, red grape, creamy body.

 Gildardo Martinez Honey - Colombia